“Well, I thought he was fully dressed until I saw his legs.”

 “Does he ever wear pants?”

 I’ve seen all of the comments.
 I’ve listened to everything that’s been said.
 And you know what?
-No, I’m not making my son wear pants when he’s at home.
+No, I’m not making my son, who has clothing sensitivity as a result of autism and sensory processing disorder, wear pants when he’s at home.
 I’ve got a few reasons.

 It’s his body.

 I ask my son a few times a day “Hey, you cold?
 I’ve got some pants here if you want them.”
 “Nah, mom, I’m warm.”
 If he doesn’t feel cold, then I’m not making him wear pants.
 We are very blessed to live in a home with good heat, and he doesn’t seem to have an issue, so why would I?

 Think about it: you’re comfortable, but someone keeps trying to come in and make you put on a sweater.
 You don’t feel like you need it– in fact, you’re just fine– but they insist and insist and insist that you wear the sweater.
 You may start to second-guess yourself, and your awareness of your body, if everyone insists you feel cold when you don’t, and eventually you take the sweater.
 But then you feel uncomfortable and hot… so you just end up getting a little grumpy.
 This is what clothing sensitivity is like– wearing an itchy sweater, even if it’s the softest cotton.
 Because it is incredibly uncomfortable for my son, if he doesn’t feel cold, and if it’s truly not cold in the house, then I’m not forcing the issue.
 He knows his body better than I do.

 He has enough stimulation.